wchang17/js-dc-5/09-templating/slides.md

 --
 ### jQuery: Cons
-- it's huge and slow
+- it's big and slow
-- makes it really difficult to actually learn JavaScript
+- makes it difficult to actually learn JavaScript
 - promotes a not great way of thinking about the DOM and building web applications

 ---